RiverLife2021/InvertDicotKey/README.md

 By default the app expects to be served from the `/dichot` path on the website, e.g. `http://example.com/dichot`

-This can be changed by editing:
+This can be changed by editing both of:
 * `publicPath` value in `vue.config.js`
 * `public/.htaccess`